 i3 3.000 1.000 880.00 8191.500 8191.500 16.981 16.981 0.000 0.000 0.000 0.000 0.000 ; A5

-Arguments 5 and 6 represent the start and end values of pitchbend.
-This will make it possible to instruct Csound to work out a portamento (see infra).
+Arguments 5 and 6 represent the start and end values of the pitchbend.
+This makes it possible to tell Csound to calculate a portamento (see infra).

-Playing simple notes on channel 2 calls instrument 3 which has volume and modulation control parameters.
-Here the range of modulation (0 to 12431) is mapped to 0 to 3035.097 (arguments 11 and 12).
+Playing simple notes on channel 2 calls up instrument 3, which has volume and modulation control parameters.
+Here the modulation range (0 to 12431) is mapped to 0 to 3035.097 (arguments 11 and 12).

 chan(2) _modcont _mod(0) C4 D4__ E4 _mod(12431)